 September is the month of beginning again.
 Schools return, university terms start as do all the host of church and secular activities that take a summer break.
 September to me always seems a more sensible time to celebrate New Year than 1st January which was the date the Romans chose and we have followed on … Continue reading New Year?

 During our recent holiday on the beautiful Isle of Arran among the places of interest Marion and I visited was what is known as, “The King’s Cave.”
-This is a cave where it is said in the year 1306, Scotland’s King Robert the Bruce, fleeing from the wrath of England’s King Edward the first, had” a close encounter of the arachnid kind.”
-The legend goes that Bruce inspired by a patient and hardworking spider diligently attempting to spin its web despite many failures resolved to return to mainland Scotland and continue the fight to free his country from Edward’s oppression.
+This is a cave where it is said in the year 1306, Scotland’s King Robert the Bruce, fleeing from the wrath of England’s King Edward the first, had” … Continue reading The King’s Cave

 As I write the General Election is over by less than a week and the Prime Minister is in the process of putting together an agreement with Northern Ireland’s Democratic Unionist Party to secure a parliamentary majority going forward.
 Needless to say the two sides don’t agree on everything and a compromise will have to … Continue reading Politics?